• Skip to primary navigation

 Preparing the tomatoes

-• Season the tomatoes with salt and some olive oil
+• Season the insides with a sprinkle of salt and a drizzle of olive oil before you add the filling.

 Preparing the filling

-• Fill the inside of the tomatoes with the rice mix and spread the remaining rice around the tomatoes
+• Fill each tomato with the rice mixture and spread any leftovers in the dish around them.

 Notes